 For the purposes of this review, clinical significance of the anxiety measures was demonstrated with a medium or above effect size (≥ 0.4) and mean differences greater than the MID.
 However, the availability of information about MID specific to the outcome measures reported in this review was limited.
 The MID level of 10 for the STAI was based on a population of smokers; in a non-smoking population the MID maybe higher or lower40.
 Similarly, the MID for the BAI and HAS was based on a sample of patients with Parkinson’s 42.
 Further work is required for MID development in appropriate populations to assist with determining clinically effective interventions.

 The research quality of the reviewed studies was an issue and a meta-analysis was not conducted due to this factor and because of the challenges of defining the nuances of comfort, clinical procedures and interventions.
 8 RCTs were deemed unacceptable due to a high risk of selection bias and were not included in the data synthesis.
 Many studies did not register with an international clinical trial register which affected the assessment of selective reporting; these studies were therefore judged as having unclear RoB.
-Although there were some methodological challenges a rigorous review process was followed and a semi-automated machine learning programme, RoBotReviewerTM 28-29, was used for Cochrane RoB to increase the rigour of this review by reducing the impact of human factors during data extraction.
+Although there were some methodological challenges, a rigorous review process was followed and a semi-automated machine learning programme, RoBotReviewerTM 28-29, was used for Cochrane RoB to increase the rigour of this review by reducing the impact of human factors during data extraction.
 Combining the use of semi-automated extraction with manual assessment was useful and future reviews should consider using machine or deep learning systems to improve the rigour and quality of data extraction100.

 To our knowledge, this is the first systematic review that could support the further investigation of comfort interventions in radiotherapy.
 Given the limited recommendation of how to manage patient comfort during radiotherapy from national and European guidelines2,9, the findings of this review and further investigation of comfort interventions will provide the evidence required for future guidelines.
 Given the perpetual increase in new effective treatment options and technology available in radiotherapy, it is essential that the community embraces and implements comfort interventions ensuring the best outcomes for patients.